 }'

-[Code End]

-Press F5 or click the Run Script icon in your PowerShell script pane.
+Press F5 (or click the Run Script icon in your PowerShell script pane).
 This has now created the above policy and stored it in a variable named $locationpolicy.

-The second policy will define the allowed Resource Naming Convention i.e. the resource should be prefixed with Prod and suffixed with Europe.
-Copy & paste the code below into your PowerShell script pane.
+The second policy will define the allowed Resource Naming Convention (i.e., the resource should be prefixed with Prod and suffixed with Europe).
+Copy & paste the following code into your PowerShell script pane (below the existing code).

-[Code Start]

-$namingpolicy = New-AzureRmPolicyDefinition -Name regionPolicyDefinition -Description "Policy to specify allowed naming convention" -Policy '{
+$namingpolicy = New-AzureRmPolicyDefinition -Name NamingPolicyDefinition -Description "Policy to specify allowed naming convention" -Policy '{

 "if" : {